vinnichase/got/README.md

+<img src="https://raw.githubusercontent.com/vinnichase/got/master/docs/got-logo.png" width="200">

 # got
-<img src="https://raw.githubusercontent.com/vinnichase/got/master/docs/got-logo.png" width="200">

 got is a fluent, functional, zero-dependency, in-memory JavaScript **graph database**.
-However it can be used with plain JS it is built with TypeScript and provides its own typings. got is more of a design pattern than a full-featured DB and therefore comes with a very small set of basic functionality at this point.
-Let's see where we can get.
+You can create data structures at any degree of complexity within your JavaScript application both in the browser and Node.js.
+The whole database is represented in a state object which is basically a plain JavaScript object.
+The state is immutable, which means that existing states are never modified directly, instead a mutation will always result in a clone of the previous state, including the updates.
+For that reason, got is also perfect to manage heavily complex states with pure redux.

 **inspired by:** [Ramda](https://github.com/ramda/ramda), [Gun](https://github.com/amark/gun), [Redux](https://github.com/reduxjs/redux), [GraphQL](https://github.com/facebook/graphql), [Cycle.js](https://github.com/cyclejs/cyclejs) and [git](https://git-scm.com/) 😋